roma-glushko/hyx/docs/components/circuit_breakers.md

 ## Usage

-The breakers come into two flavours:
+The breakers come into two flavors:

 === "decorator"